-Attribution is the process of assigning credit or value to a marketing touchpoint — in other words, it measures the impact each touchpoint has on your desired outcome, be it a sale, a download, or an account sign-up.
+Attribution is the process of assigning credit for conversions to various marketing touchpoints along the customers’ journey.
+It measures the impact each touchpoint has on your desired outcome—be it a sale, a download, or an account sign-up.
 The results provide vital insights into how customers are engaging with your brand, campaign trends, which channels you should invest in, and much more.

 Marketing mix modeling (MMM) used to be all the rage.
-It’s a technique that leverages regression analysis to provide a “top-down” view into the marketing landscape.
-It offers high-level insights and helps allocate budget to several types of media such as digital channels, television, print, radio, etc.
+It’s a technique that leverages regression analysis to provide a top-down view of the marketing landscape.
+It offers high-level insights and helps allocate budgets to several types of media such as digital channels, television, print, and radio.

-However, there are many flaws with MMM — it’s slow to get results, fails to measure brand equity, and doesn’t optimize message and targeting.
-And as the consumer landscape shifted toward digital-first, marketers began to see a need for more than just high-level measurements.
+However, there are many flaws with MMM — it’s slow to get results, fails to measure brand equity, and doesn’t optimize messaging or targeting.
+As the consumer landscape shifted toward digital-first, marketers saw a need for more than just high-level measurements.
 That’s when marketing attribution made its debut in the form of single-touch attribution.

 The Problem with Single-Touch Attribution

 Single-touch attribution models assign 100% of conversion credit to only one marketing touchpoint.
 Single-touch attribution models include first-touch, first-click, last-touch, and last-click.
-Here is an example of single-touch attribution models:
+Here is an example of single-touch attribution:

-- Last touch: This model assigns 100% of the credit to the last marketing touchpoint before conversion.
+- Last-touch: The last-touch attribution model assigns 100% of the credit to the last marketing touchpoint before conversion.

-- First touch: This model assigns 100% of the credit to the first marketing touchpoint (the channel or activity that acquired the contact).
+- First-touch: The first touch attribution model assigns 100% of the credit to the first marketing touchpoint (the channel or activity that acquired the contact).

-The customer journey is changing and spans many devices— it takes up to 56 touchpoints before a conversion takes place.
-This is why it’s especially important to assign proper credit to each touchpoint so that marketers can determine where the budget should be spent — cue multi-touch attribution.
+The customer journey is ever-changing.
+Today, it spans many devices and requires over 50 interactions before a conversion takes place.
+This is why it’s necessary to assign proper credit to each touchpoint so that marketers can determine where the budget should be spent — cue multi-touch attribution.

-If your marketing mix goes beyond a single channel for different objectives, such as to re-engage and convert, multi-touch attribution gives you a complete view of the customer journey — it assigns a value to each customer touchpoint and shows you which actions have the most impact on conversions.
+If your marketing mix extends beyond a single channel, multi-touch attribution is the only option that provides a complete view of the customer journey.
+This method assigns a value to each customer touchpoint and shows you which actions have the most impact on conversions.